victorliu-sq/PaperWriting/FlashSMP.md

-# Section-FlashSMP
+# Section-Bamboo

 ## Overview

-Bamboo-SMP is a parallel framework designed to enhance the performance of algorithms on modern heterogeneous computing systems by addressing common challenges such as memory access patterns and contention.
+Bamboo-SMP is a parallel framework developed to optimize the performance of algorithms on modern heterogeneous computing systems by effectively addressing prevalent challenges such as memory access patterns and contention.
+This framework employs a combination of advanced data structures, atomic operations, and a hybrid CPU-GPU execution model to achieve notable improvements in both efficiency and scalability.

-we introduce a data structure called PRNodes and present a new sequential algorithm that enhances performance by optimizing memory access patterns.
+The core principles of Bamboo-SMP involve several innovative strategies.
+Firstly, the use of PRNodes optimizes memory access by ensuring that related data elements are stored together, thereby reducing latency and enhancing data locality.
+Secondly, the framework utilizes the \texttt{atomicMin} operation in CUDA to efficiently resolve contention, minimizing the need for repeated retries and reducing overhead associated with atomic transactions.
+Lastly, Bamboo-SMP leverages a hybrid CPU-GPU approach, enabling it to capitalize on the complementary strengths of GPUs and CPUs.
+This hybrid execution model ensures that high parallelism and complex control flows are handled optimally, further contributing to the framework's scalability and efficiency.

-The framework leverages a combination of innovative data structures, atomic operations, and a hybrid CPU-GPU execution model to achieve significant improvements in efficiency and scalability.
-The core ideas behind FlashSMP include the use of PRNodes to optimize memory access, atomicMin in CUDA for contention resolution, and a hybrid approach to harness the strengths of both GPU and CPU.
+Through these strategies, Bamboo-SMP demonstrates a significant advancement in the performance of parallel algorithms on heterogeneous computing systems.

 ![FlashSMP-Overview-2](/Users/jiaxinliu/Desktop/FlashSMPEvaluation/Figures/FlashSMP-Overview-2.jpg)